scikit-hep/probfit/doc/index.rst

 probfit
 =======

 *probfit* is a set of functions that helps you construct a complex fit.
-It's intended to be used with `iminuit <http://iminuit.readthedocs.org/>`_.
-The tool includes Binned/Unbinned Likelihood estimator, :math:`\chi^2` regression, Binned :math:`\chi^2` estimator and Simultaneous fit estimator.
-Normalization and Convolution with cache are also included.
-Various builtin function that's normally used in B physics is also provided.
+It is intended to be used with `iminuit <http://iminuit.readthedocs.org/>`_.
+The tool includes Binned/Unbinned Likelihood estimator, :math:`\chi^2` regression, binned :math:`\chi^2` estimator and Simultaneous fit estimator.
+Normalization and convolution with cache are also included.
+Various builtin functions used in B physics are also provided.

 In a nutshell::